atsushieno/aap-core/docs/design/EXTENSIBILITY.md

 ### vNext Hosting entrypoint to AAPXS Runtime API

 Since AAP sends extension controllers either via Binder IPC (non-RT) or AAPXS SysEx8 (RT), unknown extensions can be still *supported*.
-For untyped extension accesses, `RemotePluginInstance` provides `sendExtensionRequest()` (`sendExtensionMessage()` in the existing implementation).
+For untyped extension accesses, `RemotePluginInstance` provides `sendExtensionRequest()`.

 `sendExtensionRequest()` takes `AAPXSRequestContext` which contains *already serialized* requests as a binary chunk in its member `AAPXSSerializationContext`.
 Then it dispatches the request to the appropriate handler: Binder IPC at INACTIVE (non-RT) state, or AAPXS SysEx8 at ACTIVE RT state.

 Serialization is handled by each AAPXS.
 For such a hosting implementation that does not directly support the extension (or a plugin implementation that does not directly suppot the host extension), there is untyped AAPXS API that is implemented without strongly-typed extension API.
 The host can still convey and even invoke its dynamically assigned extension invocation handler in `AAPXSDefinition`.

-At AAPXS Runtime level, there are utility functions in `aap_midi2_helper.h` for AAPXS parsing and generation in C, and `AAPXSMidi2Processor` and `AAPXSMidi2ClientSession` as the internal helpers in C++.
-To support asynchronous invocation under control, a host can assign an async callback `aapxs_completion_callback` to `AAPXSRequestContext`, which is then invoked when `AAPXSMidi2ClientSession` receives a corresponding reply to the request.
+At AAPXS Runtime level, there are utility functions in `aap_midi2_helper.h` for AAPXS parsing and generation in C, and `AAPXSMidi2RecipientSession` and `AAPXSMidi2InitiatorSession` as the internal helpers in C++ in `aapxs-hosting-runtime.h`.
+To support asynchronous invocation under control, a host can assign an async callback `aapxs_completion_callback` to `AAPXSRequestContext`, which is then invoked when `AAPXSMidi2InitiatorSession` receives a corresponding reply to the request.

 ## vNext: what AAPXS developer writes